Last Updated on 1 month by traveldrafts

 In general, the city park isn’t the most attractive place to visit in Budapest in Winter.
 It will probably be icy, and you won’t be able to have a picnic or anything.
 However, one attraction that will probably catch your eye is Vajdahunyad Castle.

-You may not want to have a picnic in the park or sunbathe as you would in Summer, but during winter, the park’s boating lake freezes and becomes a huge ice rink where you can skate.
+You may not want to have a picnic in the park or sunbathe as you would in Summer, but during winter, the park’s boating lake freezes and becomes a giant ice rink where you can skate.

 #14 Christmas markets

 Budapest arrived late to the Christmas market scene.
-The first Christmas market has only been there for 20 years or so, but since then, they have been popping like mushrooms.
+The first Christmas market has only been there for 20 years or so, but since then, they have been popping up like mushrooms.

 They are spread over the city, but the most important ones are: